What Credit Score Do You Need for a Personal Loan?

 • Access your CIBIL score.

 You can check your CIBIL score for free once a year on the CIBIL website.
 You can also find various online lending platforms that offer free CIBIL score checks.
-It is important to remember that while your CIBIL score plays a significant role in the loan application process, lenders also consider other factors, such as your income, employment history, existing EMIs and your credit utilisation, among others.
+It is important to remember that while your CIBIL score plays a significant role in the loan application process, lenders also consider other factors, such as your income, employment history, existing EMIs and your credit utilization, among other criteria.

 How Does Credit Score Impact Your Personal Loan?